 Milano Ventures provides a global outreach platform for any possible content (audio, video, text), managed to distributed such content via several international media outlets (radio & TV stations, satellite, cloud facilities, social media, etc.) that can enable any secular or religious organization to reach cost-effectively most English speaking regions in the world or any particular non-English speaking target area.

-Shortwave is just one of such media.
+Shortwave radio broadcasting, also called World Radio or International Radio is just one of such media.
 Shortwave may reach entire continents using a single broadcast, and today is the most effective media to reach the digital divide areas, as well as censored countries in Africa, Asia and Pacific.
 Shortwave also has a loyal niche audience in most industrialised countries in Europe, the Americas, Middle East and Asia/Pacific.
 In these areas Shortwave radio is one of the elite media that encourages hardcore music, poetry, culture and world news stories fans to appreciate and engage further, used to hear first-hand information from unbiased sources and any content that is not usually available on other media.

 Shortwave is also the ideal Christian media to reach a large percentage of “unchurched” audience.
 With active support for your Ministry at home (and probably not through listeners in the most deprived countries), our dedicated Shortwave service (European Gospel Radio) can be used as a real missionary Christian channel to evangelise large communities in Africa and Asia.